mmalmi/rod/README.md

 - [ ] Encryption & decryption (usually done on the client side in js, like [iris](https://github.com/iris-lib/iris-messenger) private messaging)

 ### Issues
-- Multicast doesn't relay large messages like Iris posts
+- Multicast doesn't relay large messages like Iris posts with photos
 - Rust API .on() and .map() not working correctly as of 15/5/2022

 ## Develop